When determining the structure of a compound or detecting what compounds are present, one of the best methods is mass spectrometry (MS).

 Aside from understanding the principles of MS, you also need to learn how to read spectral data.
 This will allow you to measure molecular weight of your target compound and estimate the structural formula.
 How to use mass spectrometry will be explained here.

 - 1 Mass spectrometry Is a Method of Measuring the Molecular Weight of a Compound

 - 2 In Many Cases, Electron Ionization Is Used in Mass Spectrometry

 - 3 Isotopes Such As Chlorine and Bromine are Detected

-Among the analytical methods, what is measured by mass spectrometry?
+Of all the analytical methods, what does mass spectrometry measure?
 Mass spectrometry measures the molecular weight of a compound.